Civil Engineering

 What You'll Learn

-Our students learn how to be successful civil engineers through hands-on learning experiences in our new machine shop, student design center, and civil engineering lab.
-In addition to the fundamentals, our students learn to communicate effectively, work on multidisciplinary teams, and adapt to changing technologies.
-We encourage our students to be servant leaders, focusing on the needs of others, as they prepare for post-graduate work, including an advanced degree or professional certification or licensure.
+You'll learn to be successful civil engineers through hands-on learning experiences that promote social, environmental, and ethical responsibility and integrity.
+In addition to civil engineering fundamentals, our students learn to communicate effectively, work on multidisciplinary teams, and adapt to changing technologies.
+We encourage our students to be servant leaders, focusing on the needs of others, and preparing for post-graduate work, including an advanced degree, professional certification, or licensure.

 You’ll learn through a combination of lab work, design projects, and data-driven problem solving.
-Our faculty include as much hands-on application and practical examples as possible throughout the program, so you’ll be prepared for what happens in the real world.
+Our faculty includes as many hands-on applications and practical examples as possible, so you’ll be prepared for what happens in the real world.

 You’ll gain essential skills and make lasting professional contacts as you intern with companies, agencies, and organizations in Bismarck or around the region.
 The Hamm School of Engineering has relationships with over 50 companies, many of which offer paid internship opportunities.